-- Town should plan for mitigating support for individuals impacted, possibly including money, technical support, time to adjust, publicity campaign, information meeting with USPS.
+- (Passed) The Town should support individuals impacted by renaming, possibly including money, technical support, time to adjust, publicity campaign, information meeting with USPS.
 Look for funds/resources to help Airport Road residents/owners with transition (addresses, labels, web pages). - 2.
-Thank and commend NAACP for introducing the issue and giving us the opportunity for these discussions. - Issue a proclamation to the Town of Chapel Hill: We ask you to recognize that the Airport Road community is broader than ownership and includes commuters and others, many of whom are priced out of Chapel Hill.
+(Passed) Thank and commend the Chapel Hill-Carrboro Branch of the NAACP for introducing the issue and giving us the opportunity for these discussions.

+3. (Passed) Issue a proclamation to the Town of Chapel Hill: We ask you to recognize that the Airport Road community is broader than ownership and includes commuters and others, many of whom are priced out of Chapel Hill.
 We ask you not to be narrow on seeing who is sacrificing in Chapel Hill.

-Related Recommendations - Additional Ways to Honor Martin Luther King, Jr. and the Diverse History of Chapel Hill:
+Related Recommendations - Additional Ways to Honor Dr. King and Chapel Hill's Diverse History:

-- 1. Further honor Martin Luther King, Jr. with information signs saying "Peace, Racial, and Economic Justice." - 2.
-In addition to renaming, create a room at the Library with a collection of materials honoring Martin Luther King, Jr. and Civil Rights in Chapel Hill. - 3.
-Support a museum exhibit about Airport Road that includes oral histories, publications, etc. that the Town Council oversees. - 4.
-Establish a branch of the library in the African American community.
+- 1. (Passed with unanimous support) In addition to renaming, create a room at the Library with a collection of materials honoring Martin Luther King, Jr. and Civil Rights in Chapel Hill. - 2.
+(Passed with unanimous support) Support a museum exhibit about Airport Road that includes oral histories, publications, etc. that the Town Council oversees. - 3.
+(Passed) Further honor Martin Luther King, Jr. with information signs saying "Peace, Racial, and Economic Justice." - 4.
+(Passed with weak support) Establish a branch of the Library in the African American community.